emicklei/dot/dotx/README.md

 On the most right, you find a node called `subsystem` which is a Composite with 2 inputs and 1 output edge.

-On the most left, you see the contents of the same `subsystem` with both inputs and an output (point shaped with label).
+On the most left, you see the contents of the same `subsystem` with both inputs and an output (point shaped with label on edge).

 The `subsystem` contains other nodes, 2 regular nodes (`subcomponent 1` and `subcomponent 2`) and another Composite labeled `subsystem2`.